 A stem cell transplant is a complex treatment that can cause life-threatening side effects.
-If the doctors think your child may benefit from a transplant, the best place to have this done is at a nationally recognized cancer center where the staff has experience with the procedure and managing the recovery period.
+If the doctors think your child can benefit from a transplant, the best place to have this done is at a nationally recognized cancer center where the staff has experience with the procedure and with managing the recovery period.

 A stem cell transplant often requires a long hospital stay and can be very expensive (costing well over $100,000).
 Be sure to get a written approval from your insurer if the procedure is recommended for your child.
-Even if the transplant is covered by your insurance, co-pays or other costs could easily amount to tens of thousands of dollars.
+Even if the transplant is covered by your health insurance, co-pays or other costs could easily amount to many thousands of dollars.
 Find out what your insurer will cover before the transplant so you will have an idea of what you might have to pay.

 Possible side effects

 The possible side effects from SCT are generally divided into early and long-term effects.

 The early complications and side effects are basically the same as those caused by high-dose chemotherapy or radiation therapy and can be severe.
 They are caused by damage to the bone marrow and other quickly growing tissues of the body, and can include: